How many times have we seen those sentiments albeit with different phrasing?

 There are a few reasons employers often choose to prioritise skill over character:

 - It’s thought to be a lower risk: organisations can often be very good at assessing skills objectively but personality is by definition often subjective.
 Personality tests can help but are not wholly reliable indicators of future success.
 They can also be time consuming and expensive.
-So an organisation/hirer reverts to “needs this experience” when advertising and hiring.
+So an organisation/hirer reverts to “needs this experience” when advertising and interviewing.

 - It challenges internal dogma.
-If the role has always been filled by someone with ABC experience it can be tough on previous job holders and colleagues if someone dares ask the question “do we actually need this?”.
+If the role has always been filled by someone with ABC experience it can be tough on previous job holders and colleagues if someone dares ask the question “do we actually need this experience?”.
 Even more so if a person is hired who then excels in the role without ABC!

 So why should firms consider hiring character over obvious skills and experience?

-Another management consultancy employer has recently given me exactly the same generic candidate briefing for two very different roles.
+Another management consultancy employer has recently given Prism the same generic candidate briefing for two very different roles.
 The logic?
 “We are seeking a top-flight management consultant because they usually have the traits we are looking for: ambition, communication, stakeholder management, analysis, project management, curiosity and innovation, teamwork, ability to pick things up quickly.
 As we want someone who is flexible and with huge career potential these are all very transferable qualities.”

 Clearly, if a candidate with both character and skill is available then that’s an easy hire.